boazbk/tcs/lec_06_loops.md

 ## Bibliographical notes { #chaploopnotes }

 Augusta Ada Byron, countess of Lovelace (1815-1852) lived a short but turbulent life, though is today most well known for her collaboration with Charles Babbage
 (see [@stein1987ada] for a biography).
 Ada took an immense interest in Babbage's _analytical engine_, which we mentioned in [compchap](){.ref}.
-In 1842-3, she translated from Italian a paper of Menabrea on the engine,  adding copious notes (longer than the paper itself) including some examples of programs.
+In 1842-3, she translated from Italian a paper of Menabrea on the engine,  adding copious notes (longer than the paper itself).
+The quote in the chapter's beginning is taken from Nota A in this text.
-Because of these programs, some call Ada "the first computer programmer" though recent evidence shows they were likely written by Babbage himself [@holt2001ada].
+Lovelace's notes contain several examples of _programs_ for the analytical engine, and because of this she has been called  "the world's first computer programmer" though it is not clear whether they were written by Lovelace or Babbage himself [@holt2001ada].
 Regardless, Ada was clearly one of very few people (perhaps the only one outside of Babbage himself) to fully appreciate how significant and revolutionary the idea of mechanizing computation truly is.

-The books of Shetterly [@shetterly2016hidden] and Sobel [@sobel2017the] discuss the history of human computers (which were more often than not women) and their important contributions to scientific discoveries.
+The books of Shetterly [@shetterly2016hidden] and Sobel [@sobel2017the] discuss the history of human computers (who were female,  more often than not) and their important contributions to scientific discoveries in astronomy and space exploration.

 Alan Turing was one of the intellectual giants of the 20th century.
 He was not only the first person to define the notion of computation, but also invented and used some of the world's earliest computational devices as part of the effort to break the _Enigma_ cipher during World War II, saving [millions of lives](https://goo.gl/KY1bJN).